-Shares of Union Pacific are expected to offer a total return of 3.1% per year over the next five years.
-This annual return is a combination of growth (4%), dividends (2.1%) and multiple reversion (-3%).
+Shares of Union Pacific are expected to offer a total return of 3.2% per year through 2023, a slight increase from our previous update of 3.1%.
+This annual return is a combination of growth (4%), dividends (2.1%) and multiple reversion (2.9%).
 Both the company and the stock performed very well in the years following the last recession, but earnings growth has slowed in recent years.
-We recommend that investors pass on Union Pacific for now.
-There are better railroad investments available elsewhere.
+While competitor CSX Corporation (CSX) showed an improvement (decline) in operating ratio during its 2nd quarter, Union Pacific's went up.
+With the multiple already elevated and more likely to contract than expand, we do not see enough upside in Union Pacific to recommend purchasing at this point in time.